uniot-io/uniot-docs/getting-started/firmware.md

 #include <Uniot.h>
 ```

 These modules are required for any device.
+Include them to utilize Uniot Core.

 ### Definitions